unofficial-protonmail-desktop/application/README.md

 ### Commands
 The installer is provided by *electon-builder*.

 This will work on OS X, Linux, and Windows.
-You will need [NodeJS](https://nodejs.org) to run this app/
+You will need [NodeJS](https://nodejs.org) to run this app.
 - Init: `$ npm install`
 - Run: `$ npm start`
 - Build Linux: `$ npm run dist:linux`